 HOW TO GET TO TULUM FROM CANCUN

-If you are coming from Cancun International airport or the city, getting to Tulum is quite easy as you have quite a few options.
+If you are coming from Cancun International Airport or the city, getting to Tulum is quite easy as you have a few options.

-➤ You can take a private transfer from Cancun Airport to Tulum, and your English-speaking driver will be waiting for you at the arrival area to take you to your private vehicle.
+➤ You can take a private transfer from Cancun Airport to Tulum.
+Your English-speaking driver will be waiting for you at the arrival area to take you to your private vehicle.
 Insurance is included, and you’ll be taken directly to your hotel in Tulum.

-➤ Otherwise, you can opt for a shared shuttle, which is especially a good choice if you’re traveling solo but want to get straight to your hotel.
+➤ Otherwise, you can opt for a shared shuttle, which is especially a good choice if you’re traveling on a budget with a small group of people.
+This shared shuttle is for minimum of two people.

-You’ll be sharing the ride with other travelers, and it will likely take longer than a private transfer, since the vehicle will be making stops along the way so passengers can get off, but it’s very convenient if you’re on a budget. ➥ BOOK IT HERE
+The downside is that you’d be sharing the ride with other travelers, and it will likely take longer as the vehicle will stop along the way so passengers can get off.
+Even if you’re only two people, you might be better off booking the private transfer, as the difference of only $22 might not be worth the extra time and hassle. ➥ BOOK IT HERE

 ➤ Other options include taking the ADO bus, which departs from the airport multiple times a day, or renting a car.